auth0/node-jws/readme.md

 * `encoding` (Optional, defaults to 'utf8')

 All options expect a string or a buffer when the value is known ahead of time, or a stream for convenience.
+The `algorithm` option may be an object, in which case it must contain a `verify` property.

 Example
 ```js